top of page

 Exposure

-The average exposure in the analyzed strategy was 64% vs 100% in the benchmark.
+The average exposure in the analyzed strategy was 64.65% vs 100% in the benchmark.
 The study was conducted on the underlying instrument, which is the S&P 500 index stocks.
 Exposure is measured by a dedicated study.
-The analyzed strategy used less capital on average and therefore was less exposed to market risk, with the remaining capital available for use in other strategies.
+The analyzed strategy used less capital on average and, therefore, was less exposed to market risk, with the remaining capital available for use in other strategies.
 You can read about exposure here.

 Winning Percent

-The winning percent in the analyzed strategy was 64.3%.
-This means that most of transactions were profitable, highlighting the effectiveness of the strategy in generating positive results and giving the user greater confidence in the frequency of profit generation.
+The winning percent in the analyzed strategy was 62.85%.
+This means that most of the transactions were profitable, highlighting the effectiveness of the strategy in generating positive results and giving the user greater confidence in the frequency of profit generation.

 SL & TP